 \section{ANALYTIC MODEL}

-The oscillation process (i.e. dynamical oscillation of gas in galactic potential) is an external force-like forced oscillation for DM halos.
-What is the dynamical response of DM halos to this force?
-To answer this question, we construct a simple analytic model to analyze the possibility of resonance between DM particles and density waves induced by the external baryon potential.
+We construct a simple analytic model to examine the energy transfer between DM particles and the density waves induced by the recurring expansions and contractions of interstellar gas.
+In this case, the baryon acts as a forcing potential, and the resonance theory is applicable to the analysis of the energy transfer from the baryon to the DM halo.
+Although the prescription in this section may appear to be somewhat ad hoc and may raise some quantitative uncertainties, it is designed to provide an intuitive understanding of the physical mechanism responsible for the cusp--core transition and gives a useful formula for predicting the resultant core scale created by the oscillatory external force.
+Section 2.1 describes the resonance model under an ideal situation, and Section 2.2 shows the resonance condition.
+The simple relationship between the core radius of a DM halo and the oscillation period is derived in Section 2.3.

-\subsection{Resonance model}
+\subsection{Resonance Model}

-We approximate DM halo is treated as a fluid and the dynamical evolution of the system is described by the linearized fluid equations of the perturbed equilibrium state.
-Hereafter, we label physical quantities in the initial equilibrium state as ``0'', external forces as ``ex'', and induced quantities as ``ind''.
-We assume infinite constant density field to as the equilibrium state ($\rho_{\rm 0} = const.$), pick out a group of particles which have some constant velocity ($v_{\rm 0} = const.$).
-In addition, the absolute values of the induced quantities are assumed to be much smaller than that of the equilibrium state or the external force.
-With these assumptions, the linearized equation of motion is given by,
+In this section, the dynamical evolution of a DM halo is assumed to be described by the linearized fluid equations of the perturbed equilibrium state.
+Hereafter, we label physical quantities in the initial equilibrium state as ``0'', the external forces as ``ex'', and the induced quantities as ``ind''.
+We assume an infinite constant density field as the equilibrium state ($\rho_{\rm 0} = const.$) and select a group of particles with constant velocity ($v_{\rm 0} = const.$).
+In addition, the absolute values of the induced quantities are assumed to be significantly smaller than those of the equilibrium state and the external force.
+With these assumptions, the linearized equation of motion is given by

-where the induced potential $\Phi_{\rm ind}$ is neglected.
+where the induced potential, $\Phi_{\rm ind}$, is neglected.